Omar al-Qattan

-Omar al-Qattan (عمر القطان; born May 4, 1964) is a Palestinian Kuwaiti British film director and film producer and a cultural development expert.
+Omar al-Qattan (عمر القطان; born May 4, 1964) is a Palestinian Kuwaiti film director and film producer.

 Early life

 Al-Qattan was born in Beirut, Lebanon to Palestinian parents.
 His father, Abdel Mohsin al-Qattan, came from Jaffa, which his family fled with thousands of other Arabs as a result of the 1948 Arab-Israeli War, becoming refugees.
 His mother, Leila Miqdadi, originally from Tulkarem, also fled Palestine with her family in 1948.
 Omar's parents met and married in Kuwait, where they started their careers as schoolteachers, before Abdel Mohsin first joined the Kuwaiti government as a senior manager and then started his own construction company.
 The family were naturalised in 1964 before moving to Beirut in 1975, where Omar lived until he was eleven years old.
 In 1975, the outbreak of the Lebanese Civil War, drove the family to scatter and Omar was sent to England where he attended boarding school.
-Upon graduation from high school in 1982, he spent seven months in Cairo studying Arabic & Islamic literature and history, following which he gained a BA in English Language and Literature from the University of Oxford.
+Upon graduation from high school in 1982, he spent seven months in Cairo, Egypt, studying Arabic & Islamic literature and history, following which he gained a BA in English Language and Literature from the University of Oxford.
 After graduating, he enrolled in INSAS film school in Brussels.

 Filming career

-Al-Qattan began his filming career by directing 15 to 20-minute documentaries and dramas while at film school, including his first documentary Je suis...tu es?
-(1987) and his first drama La Danse (1988), followed by the award-winning tragicomedy Tale of the Blind Man and the Paralytic in 1989, shown on Canal+.
+Al-Qattan began his filming career by directing 15 to 20-minute documentaries and dramas while at film school.

-Al-Qattan also continued his close association with the eminent Palestinian director Michel Khleifi, who was initially his teacher at INSAS and with whom he went on to co-produce a number of films.